michaelherger/TriodeSpotify/README.md

 # TriodeSpotify
-Copy of Triode's last Spotify plugin for Squeezebox.
+This started as a copy of Triode's last Spotify plugin for Squeezebox.
+But I've ripped out everything but the bare naked protocolhandler.
+This should allow me to use the official browse implementation, while streaming to unsupported players.